14 Reference Questions to Ask a Tenant’s Previous Landlord

 6. Did [Applicant] Break the Rules of Your Lease Agreement?

-Each lease agreement has different sets of rules for the property, and finding out if they didn’t follow the previous landlord’s rules is important information to gather.
+Each lease agreement has different rules for the property, and finding out if they didn’t follow the previous landlord’s rules is important information to gather.

 Some of these rules can include: